 The intensification of interest in recovery marks a shift from pathology and intervention paradigms to a solution-focused paradigm.
 The knowledge base of the "addictions field" or "treatment field" has been drawn primarily from a study of pathology.
-The field's knowledge of toxico-pharmacology, the neurobiology of psychoactive drugs, the etiology and patterns of alcohol and other drug (AOD) use -related problems, and professional interventions into AOD use-related problems is immense in terms of scientific data and publicly accessible information.
+The field's knowledge of toxicopharmacology. the neurobiology psychoactive drugs, the etiology and patterns of alcohol and other drug (AOD) use problems, and professional -related interventions into AOD use-related problems is immense in terms of scientific data and publicly accessible information.
 There are admittedly significant problems in the gap between knowledge drawn from research within these pathology and intervention paradigms and front line clinical practice-a problem further complicated by the highly politicized environment surrounded AOD use-related problems.
 But what is being suggested here is something quite different: that the knowledge base from which knowledge is being drawn to influence clinical practice lacks a central sphere of investigation.
 As a field, we have all manner of organizations and journals whose names reflect our focus on the problem, but not a single federal or state agency and not a single journal whose name declares its singular focus on recovery.
 Would a National Institute on Addiction Recovery operate differently than a National Institute on Drug Abuse?
 Would a Journal of Addiction Recovery address different questions than existing publications such as the Journal of Psychoactive Drugs or the Journal of Substance Abuse Treatment?
-The field has yet to shift to a paradigm centered on the solutions to AOD use-related problems for individuals, families, and communities.
+The field has vet to shift to a paradigm centered on the solutions to AOD use-related problems for individuals, families, and communities.

 Prevalence data on recovery is miniscule compared to the mass of data on drug use trends and drug use-related casualties (Dawson, Grant, Stinson, Chou, Huang, & Ruan, 2005).
-Little is known about the pathways, styles, and stages of long-term problem resolution and how these vary across demographic and clinical subpopulations (White, 2004a).
-There is considerable literature on how various posited risk factors5 can increase vulnerability for addiction and compromise recovery outcomes, but little research on how different types of recovery capital can offset such risk factors and mediate recovery among even those with the most severe problems (Laudet & White, in press).
-A consistent theme of the Center for Substance Abuse Treatment's recent Recovery Summit was the need for a recovery research agenda that would illuminate successful long-term solutions to AOD problems.
+Little is known about the pathways, styles, and stages of long-term problem resolution and how these vary across demographic and clinical

+This concept, (and its 'first-cousin, "protective factors). often noted in the literature, is all-too-often used without adequately understanding and considering its dimensions ( linear, non-linear), its "demands", the critical necessary conditions which are necessary for it to operate (begin, continue, become anchored and integrate, change as de facto realities change, cease, etc.) or not to and whether its underpinnings are theory-driven, empirically-based, subpopulations (White, 2004a).
+There is considerable literature on how various factors posited risk can increase vulnerability for addiction and compromise recovery outcomes, but little research on how different types of recovery capital can offset such risk factors and mediate recovery among even those with the most severe problems (Laudet & White, in press).
+A consistent theme of the Center Treatment's Substance Abuse recent Recovery Summit was the need for a recovery research agenda that would illuminate successful long-term solutions to AOD problems.
 As we will see shortly, the evolution to a recovery paradigm has significant clinical implications for the design and evaluation of addiction treatment, but there is a dearth of data to guide that evolution.